Code-Institute-Submissions/MS1-8MegStick/README.md

 Using the targeted personas the following list of user stories have been identified to fullfil their needs.

-- as a music enthusiast I can find links to tracks on streaming sites
+- As a music enthusiast I want to easily find links to tracks on music streaming sites
-- as a user I can find out information on an artist
+- As a music enthusiast I want to be able to find out information on an artist
-- as a user I can receive updates on new releases
+- As a user I can receive updates on new releases
-- as a user I can listen to what the artist sounds like
+- as a musician I can find out information about the record label
-- as a user I can find out about the label
+- as a musician I can contact the label to send my demo
-- as a user I can contact the label to send my demo
+- As a music promoter I can listen to what the artist sounds like
 - as a live music promoter I can watch a video of an artist
 - as a user I can contact the label about an artist